Ionuț Pop

-Ionuț Alin Pop (born 1 August 1997) is a Romanian footballer who plays as a goalkeeper for Liga II side CSM Slatina, on loan from Hermannstadt.
+Ionuț Alin Pop (born 1 August 1997) is a Romanian professional footballer who plays as a goalkeeper for Liga I club Hermannstadt.

 Club career

 Pop started his career in local club Bihor Oradea, before he signed to Italian first tier A.S.
 Roma.
 He never played a match in the first team, he was loaned to third tier Fidelis Andria to the 2016–17 season.
 He made his professional debut on 14 September 2016 against Paganese, playing 90 minutes.
 On 7 July 2017, fellow third tier side Alessandria signed him for an undisclosed fee.

 On 26 June 2019, Ionuț Pop signed a contract with Liga I side FC Hermannstadt.

 International career

 Pop made his debut in the Romania national under-19 football team on 17 November 2015 against Switzerland.
 He received a red card in the 82nd minute.